 It is appalling to know that an administrator discouraged a survivor from seeking justice, as it is appalling to know that a student with allegations against him was permitted to maintain his position as a campus employee.
 We are not alone in our contentions with the university's actions.
 At the time of our writing this letter, over 4,000 people have signed the petition circulated by Emily Archibald seeking change to university policy and the dismissal of Resident Assistants who have No Contact Orders filed against them on the basis of sexual harassment, assault, or sexual violence.

-We want our concerns to be taken seriously.
-Further, we want our demands to be taken seriously.
 First, we demand that faculty members take accountability.
 Discouraging survivors from going forward with a campus investigation or a criminal investigation is not just unethical-it is a glaring violation of Title IX.
-Not only do we know that Emily was discouraged from requesting an investigation, we know that another student was told that "There is a difference between rape and regretting something," upon explaining that they were raped to administration.
-These words are from you, Dean Van Norman.
-We want you to apologize.
-And we want this apology to be followed by your resignation.
+Not only do we know that Emily was discouraged from requesting an investigation, we know that another student was told "There is a difference between rape and regretting something," upon explaining that they were raped to administration.
+These words are from Dean Van Norman.
+We want an apology.
+And we want this apology to be followed by her resignation.
 This is a blatant attempt to invalidate the experience of a survivor and discourage an investigation.
-Concerning further Title IX violations, we know that survivors have not been properly informed of their rights, that survivors are not informed of all supportive and accommodative measures available to them upon reporting, that survivors are not informed of medical resources available, and we have reason to believe that assailants are approached by administrators in the event that an investigation is pending and told that no consequences will incur if they simply withdraw.
-You told students at a town hall meeting last month that your hands were tied when it comes to supporting survivors.
-We know that your hands are not tied-you are tying them yourselves.
+Concerning further Title IX violations, we know that survivors have not been properly informed of their rights, that survivors are not informed of all supportive and accommodative measures available to them upon reporting, and that survivors are not informed of medical resources available to them such as STI testing through Health Services.
+Dean Van Norman told students at a Town Hall meeting last month that the Title IX office's hands were tied when it comes to supporting survivors.
+We know that your hands are not tied--you are tying them yourselves.
 It is necessary for you to take accountability in order for the university community to feel protected and move forward.

-Further, No Contact Orders, being the only university option advertised to survivors to lessen the risk of interactions with their rapists, are wholly inadequate.
+Further, bilateral No Contact Orders, being the only university option advertised to survivors to lessen the risk of interactions with their rapists, are wholly inadequate.
 They may suffice for cases wherein two students do not get along, but they are not suitable to implement on the bases of harassment, stalking, assault, or rape.
+It is widely acknowledged among student activists that bilateral No Contact Orders can be abused by perpetrators of sexual assault and harassment, weaponized against those who request them.
 Other institutions offer No Contact Orders with tiers, meaning that different NCOs are appropriate for particular circumstances.
 A new NCO which prioritizes the needs of students requesting assistance on the basis of harassment, stalking, assault, or rape must be made available.
 This NCO should prioritize the needs of the individual requesting it for their personal safety.
 These NCOs should be advertised promptly to those who have currently filed NCOs against others due to the aforementioned reasons.
-Further, civil restraining orders must be advertised as an option to survivors who do not wish to pursue an investigation on or off campus.
+This suggestion was brought to administration multiple times, yet it has received pushback for seemingly no reason.
+Further, civil restraining orders must be communicated as an option to survivors who do not wish to pursue an investigation on or off campus.

 Fourth, a review board must be implemented so that students and faculty members have a voice in the process of hiring candidates for the Title IX roles at the university.
 Many professors have qualifications in the realms of sexual violence and, as you know, many students have been personally affected by this issue.
 Thus, these individuals deserve to have a say in the matter of who ought to be handling cases and advertising valuable resources to the student community.

 We hope that this letter, in conjunction with Emily's petition, leads to meaningful dialogue between the student body and administration about protecting survivors of sexual violence.
-Previous attempts to have dialogue with faculty members have not been fruitful.
-For this reason, we did not see collaboration as a viable option-performative efforts to appease students will no longer suffice.
+Previous attempts to have dialogue with faculty members, in individual capacities as students and in making suggestions as a group attending Town Hall meetings, have not been fruitful.
+For this reason, we did not see collaboration as a viable option.
+Performative efforts to appease students will no longer suffice.
 As opposed to demonstrating a willingness to implement student feedback, faculty has attempted to communicate what the university has to offer survivors with an apparent unwillingness to enhance these offerings.
 As clients of the university, student survivors deserve better.